Uniswap/routing-api/README.md

 ## Development

-The develop on the Routing API you must have an AWS account where you can deploy your API for testing.
+To develop on the Routing API you must have an AWS account where you can deploy your API for testing.

 ### Deploying the API